TelecomParistoc/MotorController/specs.md

 # MotorController v2
-firware of the dedidated motion processor.
+firmware of the dedicated motion processor.

 ## Goals